mllamazares/SecurityRAT-ASVS-Importer/README.md

 [SecurityRAT](https://securityrat.github.io/) (*"Security Requirement Automation Tool"*) is a tool helping you manage security requirements in your agile development projects.
 In a nutshell, you specify the properties of an application (usually, we use the name "artifact") that you’re developing.
 Based on these properties, the tool gives you a list of security requirements you should fulfill. [^1]

-At the time of writing, there are no scripts ~~(that I know)~~ that automates the generation and importation of ASVS security controls into the SecurityRAT tool.
+At the time of writing, there are no scripts ~~(that I know)~~ to automate the generation and importation of ASVS security controls into the SecurityRAT tool.

 Importing ASVS controls manually has the following drawdowns:
 1. Time-consuming.
 4.0.3 version of ASVS contains nearly 300 security controls and gets updated frequently.